Law of Protection of Commerce and Investments from Foreign Policies that Contravene International Law: Sheraton Hotel incident

-The first instance of a violation to this law happened almost ten years later when employees of the American-owned María Isabel Sheraton Hotel of Mexico City expelled a group of Cuban officials upon pressure from the United States government and confiscated their funds.
+The first instance of a violation to this law happened almost ten years later when employees of the American-owned Sheraton Mexico City Maria Isabel Hotel of Mexico City expelled a group of Cuban officials upon pressure from the United States government and confiscated their funds.
 The Cuban officials were meeting U.S. energy executives from organizations that included Valero, the United States' biggest oil refiner, the Louisiana Department of Economic Development, and the Texas port of Corpus Christi.

 Voices of opposition were soon heard from the government of Mexico, the Government of Cuba, and most candidates in the 2006 presidential election.
 The Chamber of Deputies publicly condemned the violation of Mexican law and the rights of a group of consumers who were subjected to discrimination.
 On February 7, the United States Department of State declared on this matter that American law imposed upon American companies is applied regardless of the location of the company.